 RECTORÍA DE SAN JUAN DE DIOS

-TWENTY THIRD SUNDAY IN ORDINARY TIME, CYCLE C
+THIRTY SECOND SUNDAY IN ORDINARY TIME, CYCLE C

 Fr.
 Josué Arellano